 “Mom, I hope you’re not proceeding with the wedding,” Jacky said, feeling their chance slipping by.
 He gave Angela a dagger look behind Mrs. Chu’s back as he said that since she seemed to have undone their efforts and softened his mother’s heart.
 She shot a look back at him when Mrs. Chu turned toward him.
 “She might have done it out of love, but I’m not marrying someone who pulled such a trick on our family.”

 “Just because I want to listen to your friend and forgive her doesn’t mean she still gets special treatment,” Mrs. Chu said.
-“Even if I finally realize how much damage my overly concern with birthdates and fortunes had caused, I won’t let someone get away with playing on my trust.”
+“Even if I finally realize how much damage my overly-concerned with birthdates and fortunes had caused, I won’t let someone get away with playing on my trust.”

 Jacky smiled back at his mother before stepping over to where Sonia was standing.
 He tugged on her left arm and led her over to Mrs. Chu.
 Sonia smiled and gave Mrs. Chu a polite nod full of respect.